 See pictures of them all by clicking here

-2024 Update - Pelican has been in the top five in previous years, but the repairs underway on the greens make it almost unplayable now.
-Hope they can get it fixed.
-Longleaf has been added in its place for now.
+2024 Update - Pelican had been in the top five in previous years, but until the repairs ae completed Longleaf has been added into its place.

 Five Best Stretches